-- 1. The opening chapter of this book contrasts a dramatic Hollywood portrayal of God's presence-smoke and fire and a booming voice-with the more common way Christians experience Him as a loving and abiding Presence in their lives.
-Do you ever wish God would appear to you in a more dramatic physical form?
+- 1. The opening chapter of this book contrasts a dramatic Hollywood portrayal of God's presence-smoke and fire and a booming voice-with the more common way that Christians experience Him, as a loving and abiding Presence in their lives.
+Do you ever wish God would appear in a more dramatic physical form in your daily life?
 Why do you think He chooses not to do that? - 2.
 Review what the opening chapter says about the "thin place in the veil" between us and eternity.
-What words would you use to describe that thin place?
-What experiences have you had that fit the description of this kind of spiritual thin place?
+What words would you use to describe that "thin place"?
+What experiences have you had that fit the description of this kind of spiritual "thin place"?